Convergent Lady Beetle

 Colors

-Bright orange to deep red wing covers (elytra) with up to 13 black spots; black pronotum features two prominent white diagonal lines.
+Bright orange to deep red wing covers usually adorned with 13 small black spots; black pronotum (neck area) featuring two white diagonal lines and a white border.

 Key Features

-- Two white diagonal lines on the black pronotum that converge toward the rear
+- Two white diagonal lines on a black pronotum that 'converge' toward the head

-- Typically 12-13 black spots on orange-red wing covers
+- Typically 12 or 13 black spots on orange-red wing covers

 When You’ll See Them